quietmeteor/Writeups/BountyHunter/BountyHunter.md

 ![Nmap result](nmap.png)

 We can see three opened ports - ftp, ssh and http.
-Also note that we can login to the ftp service as Anonymous, we'll check that later.
+Also note that we can login to the ftp service Anonymously, we'll check that later.
 Let's see if we can find something on the website.

 ![website](port80.png)